Finland, Spain agree on bailout collateral

 Finland, one of the euro zone's four AAA-rated countries, has demanded collateral in exchange for loans to debt-burdened countries in the euro zone.

-The collateral will be worth up to 770 million euros (604.66 million pounds), covering 40 percent of Finland's total share of the loans.
+The collateral will be worth up to 770 million euros ($942 million), covering 40 percent of Finland's total share of the loans.
 It is due to be paid in cash and invested in the bonds of the top five countries in the euro zone, Urpilainen said.

 "The seriousness of the situation requires that decisions are made swiftly," Urpilainen said.
 "I hope that the Finnish parliament will approve this as our main condition was to get collateral and now we have reached a good collateral deal."